Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `so_keepalive=on|off|[keepidle]:[keepintvl]:[keepcnt]` configures the `TCP
   keepalive` behavior for the listening socket.
 If this parameter is omitted, the operating system’s settings will be in effect for the socket.
-If it is set to the value “on”, the `SO_KEEPALIVE` option is turned on for the socket.
-If it is set to the value “off”, the `SO_KEEPALIVE` option is turned off for the socket.
-Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the` TCP_KEEPIDLE`, `TCP_KEEPINTVL`, and `TCP_KEEPCNT`socket options.
+If it is set to the value `on`, the `SO_KEEPALIVE` option is turned on for the socket.
+  If it is set to the value `off`, the `SO_KEEPALIVE` option is turned off for the socket.
+Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the` TCP_KEEPIDLE`, `TCP_KEEPINTVL`, and `TCP_KEEPCNT` socket options.

 Examples: